A Treatise on Differential Geometry and its role in Relativity Theory: Linear Space : Vectors

-for any $x$,$y$ $\in$ $L$ and $\alpha$, $\beta$ $\in$ $F$.\\\\ Here, elements of $F$ are called scalars.
-Usually, we say that the vector space is defined over the field $F$.\\\\ In vector algebra, a vector is just an arrow having forward point and end point in the space.
+Here, elements of $F$ are called scalars.
+Usually, we say that the vector space is defined over the field $F$.\\

+In vector algebra, a vector is just an arrow having forward point and end point in the space.
 Mathematically, a vector is an element of a vector space (\textit{i.e.}, linear space).
 A set of linearly independent vectors which span the whole vector space is called a basis of $L$.
-The number of vectors in the basis is called the dimension of the vector space.\\\\ Let $\lbrace e_i \rbrace$, $i=1,2,....n$ ($n$ is the dimension of the vector space) be a basis of the vector space.
-So any arbitrary vector $V$ $\in$ $L$ can be written as
+The number of vectors in the basis is called the dimension of the vector space.\\